eabomo/Examples/README.md

 # Examples

 This handful of demonstrations shows operations research and analytics techniques applied in several different fields.
+These are mostly toy problems or pieces of other, proprietary projects.